Birds and Landscaping in America

-These minute birds are the smallest of birds, delicately proportioned, with very slender bills and sweeping, narrow-tipped wings.
-They are also the fastest and most energetic birds that will likely visit your garden.
+These minute birds are the smallest of birds, delicately proportioned, with slender bills and sweeping, narrow-tipped wings.
+Despite their size, they are also the fastest and most energetic birds that will likely visit your garden.
 Hummingbirds are also fierce in their defense of territory and ethereal in their courtship displays.

-They are capable of nearly instantaneous changes in direction and speed, hummingbirds hover in midair with ease.
+They are capable of nearly instantaneous changes in direction and speed.
+Hummingbirds have the ability to hover in midair with ease.
 They also have the ability to fly backward allowing them to back out of deep, tubular flowers.
-They are nectar feeders, that is they feed on the sweet juice that flowers produce to attract insects to pollinate other flowers.
+They are nectar feeders, that is they feed on the sweet juice flowers produce to attract insects for pollination.

 Nectar has a high sugar level which meets the high energy demands the hummingbird has.
 To gather enough nectar for their requirements they have to visit many flowers quickly.
 This high energy level can be maintained for very long and it's not unusual to find a humming bird to be perched in a tree and resting quietly for anywhere from 5 — 15 minutes.
 During these rest periods their energy level to a 6th of what is required when they're flying.
 At night, when they're not flying, their metabolic rate drops even further to conserve energy.
 Their heart slows from 1200 to just 50 beats per minute.